AmrEl-Houssini/Stock_predictor/README.md

 On the leading side, I have maintained the positive and collaborative team spirit between us by a consistent motivation even at our most stressful times and avoiding any tension or differences by constructive criticism or voting between us.

+TO DO NEXT :
+* more models optimizations to generate a more accurate signal
+* add a sentiment analysis feature ( building ml models to classify figures and people opinions that would cause a price change a stock, inspired by [this paper](https://link.springer.com/article/10.1007/s12559-021-09819-8))
+* add traditional statistical indicators like oscillators and displaced EMA